 Why Should You Be On Pinterest?

-If you are already marketing on Pinterest at full speed, this post will give you a couple of insights that might help you grow even more.
-But some did not consider Pinterest as a priority platform for their business.
-For those of you who fall into the second category - we will help you reach your business goals.
+If you are already marketing on Pinterest at full speed, this article should still be able to provide a couple of new insights that might help you grow even more.
+But many have not considered Pinterest as a priority platform for their business.
+For those of you who fall into the second category - keep reading to help reach your business goals.

-Pinterest has over 320 million users; the vast majority are women, from the US, with a household income of over $50k.
-Hopefully, now we have your full attention as you will not find many other platforms with such a concentration of “buyer-intent” audience.
+Pinterest has over 433 million users, up from 320 million just 2 years ago; the vast majority are women, from the US, with a household income of over $50k.
+We should now have your full attention as you will not find many other platforms with such a high concentration of “buyer-intent” audience.

 There is another differentiator that puts Pinterest above other platforms.
 Quick results.
-Pinterest is a visual search engine, and it works in a bit different manner than Google.
-Sure, there are similarities like keywords, description importance, CTR titles.
-Still, Pinterest will deliver you the results much quicker, and you can also get customer feedback right at the platform in the commentary section.
+Pinterest is a visual search engine, and it works a bit differently than Google.
+Sure, there are similarities like keywords, description importance, and CTR titles.
+Still, Pinterest will deliver results much quicker, and you can also get customer feedback right on the platform in the commentary section.

 The prerogative of Pinterest is “good pins on good boards.”
-If you can strike this combination, you will receive results that will seem immediate compared to other search engines.
+If you nail this combination, you will receive results that will seem immediate compared to other search engines.

-Let’s have a look at a couple of tips that will help you create another organic traffic stream that may outperform all the others.
+Here are 8 tips that will help you create a strong organic traffic stream that may outperform all the others.

 Claim your domain.
 Go to Pinterest settings; in the left menu, click Claim, and verify your domain.
 Now your website is associated with Pinterest.